aklimchu/philo/README.md

 # Philosophers
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://opensource.org/licenses/GPL-3.0)

-Solving famous "Dining philosophers problem"  One or more philosophers sit at a round table.
+This project solves the famous "Dining Philosophers Problem," which is a classic synchronization problem in computer science.
+The simulation models philosophers sitting at a round table, where they alternately eat, think, and sleep.

+### Problem Overview:
-There is a large bowl of spaghetti in the middle of the table.
+- Philosophers sit at a table with a large bowl of spaghetti in the center.
-• The philosophers alternatively eat, think, or sleep.
-While they are eating, they are not thinking nor sleeping;
-while thinking, they are not eating nor sleeping;
-and, of course, while sleeping, they are not eating nor thinking.
-• There are also forks on the table.
-There are as many forks as philosophers.
-• Because serving and eating spaghetti with only one fork is very inconvenient, a philosopher takes their right and their left forks to eat, one in each hand.
-• When a philosopher has finished eating, they put their forks back on the table and start sleeping.
-Once awake, they start thinking again.
-The simulation stops when a philosopher dies of starvation.
+- There are forks placed between each philosopher; each philosopher needs two forks to eat.
+- Philosophers alternate between eating, thinking, and sleeping.
+- A philosopher eats using both the fork on their right and the fork on their left.
+- Philosophers die of starvation if they don’t eat within a specified time frame.

 ## ✨ Features
-- Uses a thread for each philosopher
+- **Thread-based Simulation**: Each philosopher is represented by a separate thread.
-- Creates multiple mutexes to ensure that there are no data races
+- **Mutexes**: Multiple mutexes are used to prevent data races and ensure synchronization.
-- A message announcing a philosopher died is be displayed no more than 10 ms after the actual death of the philosopher.
+- **Philosopher Death**: If a philosopher dies, a message is displayed within 10ms after their death.

 ## 📚 Table of Contents
 - [Installation](#-installation)